Greek Chicken Orzo-Youvetsi Kotopoulo

 Ingredients for making giouvesti-greek chicken orzo in tomato sauce.

-• Chicken thighs.
-This recipe uses free-range organic boneless chicken thighs with the skin on.
-I like using the skin because it adds flavor while browning and can be crispy and delicious.
-You can use bone-in thighs or boneless or a small whole chicken cut in pieces.
+• Chicken thighs – This recipe uses free-range, organic boneless chicken thighs with the skin on.
+The skin adds wonderful flavor as it browns โ€” and turns deliciously crisp in the oven.
+You can also use bone-in thighs or even a small whole chicken cut into pieces.

 • Extra virgin olive oil, sea salt, and freshly ground pepper.

-Six chicken thighs browning in a skillet.
+Chicken thighs browning in a skillet.

 Diced o ions and garlic and a cinnamon stick in a skillet with olive oil.